 - In Diablo III's Cathedral, you can drop these on your enemies.
 The chandeliers project a shadow on the ground and are supported by a nearby chain.
 You even get an achievement if your characters kill 666 enemies with these.

-- In the Batman game for the Sega Genesis, the chandeliers in Flugelheim Museum serve as Smashing Hallway Traps of Doom.
+- In Batman for the Sega Genesis, the chandeliers in Flugelheim Museum serve as Smashing Hallway Traps of Doom.

 - In Dead Connection, the first stage has a chandelier at the top of the screen that inevitably falls.